Corporate Governance

 Performance Against Goal

-The Company’s corporate governance rating is at excellence by an internationally recognized institute
+The Company’s corporate governance rating by an internationally recognized institute

 The Board of Directors’ Composition